 3.4.3.
 Effect of rock pore throat size on CO2 diffusion

 The Fig. 15-a shows the core pore structure identified using X-ray computed tomography, and the geometric model was constructed based on the identification results.
-The model size was 4.2 mm×4.2 mm×0.3 mm, where the pore size ranges from 27 to 307 μm.
-At constant pressure conditions, CO2 was sequestered in a rectangular area at constant pressure conditions, and the pores were saturated with a 19 million molecular weight, 2000 ppm concentration polyacrylamide solution.
+The model size was 4.2 mm×4.2 mm×0.3 mm, and the pore size ranges from 27 to 307 μm.
+At constant pressure conditions, CO2 was sequestered in a rectangular area, and the pores were saturated with a 19 million molecular weight, 2000 ppm concentration polyacrylamide solution.

 The size of the geometric model was adjusted separately to calculate the flow velocity of the solution and the mass concentration of CO2 intrusion into the pores at 14–154 μm, 27–307 μm, 41–461 μm, 54–614 μm, 68–768 μm, and 91–921 μm pore sizes, respectively.
-CO2 flows through the pores of saturated polyacrylamide solution along continuous and larger pore throat size channels, forming dominant channels (Fig. 15-c, d, e).
-The pores with a large size were first plugged in the process of injecting polyacrylamide solution into the formation, so the purpose of plugging CO2 was achieved.
+CO2 flows through the pores of saturated polyacrylamide solution along continuous and larger pore throat size channels, forming dominant channels (Fig. 15-c, d, and e).
+The large size pores were first plugged in the process of injecting polyacrylamide solution into the formation, so the purpose of plugging CO2 was achieved.
 However, the polyacrylamide solution between the prominent channels had little effect on inhibiting CO2 diffusion.
 Fig. 15-b represents the flow velocity of the solution for different pore sizes.
 Its values gradually increased with time when CO2 was first released due to the weak compressibility of the polyacrylamide solution.

 The outflow velocity reached a maximum after the polyacrylamide molecules squeezed each other.
 As the solution started to plug CO2, the flow velocity decreased until it was 0.
 The flow velocity increased with the increase in pore size, and the peak value was reached after changing different pore sizes.
 However, the flow rate was faster, and its sequestration rate was accelerated.